 How To Get Traffic From Pinterest

-With Pinterest, it’s important to pin beautiful images, to have a good description of your pins, your boards, and your profile and to stay consistent.
+With Pinterest, it’s important to pin beautiful images, to have good descriptions on your pins, your boards, and your profile and to stay consistent.
 You don’t want to pin just once a week.
 Pin a little bit every day, rather than a lot a few times a week.

 I recently got Tailwind – it’s a scheduling tool that helps me schedule my pins and track how they’re performing.
 Using the free trial actually helped me grow my Pinterest reach and my traffic.
 I went from 110,000 to over 400,000 monthly views on Pinterest within a few days.

-Btw, and I’m surprised nobody talks about this, but you can also schedule pins directly in Pinterest, if you don’t want to use Tailwind.
+Btw, and I’m surprised nobody talks about this – you can also schedule pins directly in Pinterest if you don’t want to use Tailwind.

 All you need to do is go to the add a pin button in the navigation menu of Pinterest.
 You’ll get a pop-up that you have to fill out, select the date and upload the image (see screenshot above).